Wachusett Hills Christian School

 If there is inclement weather, the decision for “No School” or a delay will be based on the Ashburnham/Westminster area public school system.
 WBZ 1030 AM, WSRS 96.1 FM, Channel 4, Channel 5, and Channel 7 report such school closings.
 These stations may also report school closings on their web sites.

 1. Each pupil is expected to attend school punctually and regularly.
-For each absence the pupil must bring a written excuse from his/her parent or guardian.
+For each excusable absence the pupil must bring a written excuse from his/her parent or guardian.
+Excessive absences will be addressed by the teacher or principal with the parents/guardian.

-2. All unexcused absences resulting in a student missing school other than emergencies, sickness, and/or death in the family must submit a written plan to the school board for approval two weeks prior to absences.
+2. All absences resulting in a student missing school other than emergencies, sickness, and/or death in the family must submit a written plan to the teacher or principal for approval two weeks prior to absences.

 "Students should feel their responsibility in the matter of making their school life a success.
 They should bend every effort in the right direction so that they may not disappoint their parents or guardians who work hard to keep them in school and who are deeply anxious for their present and eternal welfare.
 Students should determine that they will not be ashamed to stand in the day of judgment."
 Fundamentals of Christian Education, p.
 497. "Student’s, make your school life as perfect as possible.
 You will pass over this way but once, and precious are the opportunities granted you.
 You are not only to learn but to practice the lessons of Christ."
 Ibid., p.
 297.